TikTok Ban Averted: Trump Gives Oracle-Walmart Deal His 'Blessing'

 Oracle and Walmart are planning to own a combined 20% of the new TikTok entity, officials at TikTok said.

-Beijing-based ByteDance is expected to own about 80% of the company, but since 40% of ByteDance is owned by U.S. investors, TikTok Global says it is majority-owned by American investors, according to a person familiar with the deal.
+ByteDance is expected to own about 80% of the company, but since 40% of ByteDance is owned by U.S. investors, TikTok Global says it is majority owned by American investors, according to a person familiar with the deal.

 Still, ByteDance owning 80% of TikTok would not appear to satisfy the recommendation of the Committee on Foreign Investment in the United States, known as CFIUS, a panel led by the Treasury that examines U.S. business transactions with ties overseas.

-"They're really moving the goalposts here," said a former CFIUS official, who asked not be named for fear of retaliation from the administration.
+"They're really moving the goal posts here," said a former CFIUS official, who asked not to be named for fear of retaliation from the administration.
 "ByteDance is still the biggest dog in this deal.
-The foreign control issue does not go away here."
+The foreign control issue does not go away."

-Four out of the five members of TikTok Global's Board of Directors will be Americans, according to a joint statement from Oracle and Walmart.
+Four out of the five members of TikTok Global's board of directors will be Americans, according to a joint statement from Oracle and Walmart.
 Among the four U.S. board members is Walmart CEO Doug McMillon.

-Oracle and Walmart officials say that TikTok Global will create more than 25,000 new jobs and pay $5 billion in taxes to the Treasury.
+Oracle and Walmart officials say that TikTok Global will create more than 25,000 new jobs and pay $5 billion in taxes to the Treasury, though specifics were not provided, such as over what period those taxes were expected to be paid.

 In addition, TikTok Global said it will develop an educational curriculum driven by artificial intelligence to teach children basic reading, history and other subjects.
 It comes just days after Trump said he is creating a commission to promote "patriotic education" to counter the teaching of American slavery and racism in classrooms.